 Mike studied at Edinburgh College of Art and is now a Landscape Architect and Urban Designer, with his own business in Edinburgh.
 He is married to Debbie, and they have three children.
 Lewis, Ella and Riley who all train and compete at the club.
 The Star Wars films are his favourite, they came out for the first time when he was a kid and he has enjoyed the evolution of the new films over the years.
 Classic films.

-Outside of athletics he used to play rugby and still follows Stirling County, the club he used to play for, Edinburgh and Scotland, watching them whenever I can.
-Mainly my business and family take up my time so with the athletics and running I have a full life.
+Outside of athletics he used to play rugby and follows Stirling County, the club he used to play for, Edinburgh and Scotland, watching them whenever he can.
+Mainly his business and family take up his time so with the athletics and running he has a full life.